outscale/cloud-provider-osc/docs/development.md

 5. Generate helm doc `make helm-docs`
 6. Update version in [deploy/osc-ccm-manifest.yml](../deploy/osc-ccm-manifest.yml)
 7. Commit version with `git commit -am "cloud-controller-manager vX.Y.Z"`
-8. Create PR and merge it to OSC-MIGRATION
+8. Create PR and merge it to main
-9. Create Tag with `git tag vX.Y.Z` on OSC-MIGRATION
+9. Create Tag with `git tag vX.Y.Z` on main
 10. Push tag on Github
 11. Publish the release on Github